0xblobfish/PyProtector/README.md

 PyProtector use special **templates** to generate the obfuscated script.
 To convert your python file to a template file, not a lot of work is needed !
 To do it very quickly, you can use an IDE and use the refactoring to change the variables, function, importation names.
+The advantage of using template file is the fact that it allows the user to control the obfuscation of the file.
+Obfuscate all the variables, strings in a big file have an impact on the execution time !

 Example script:

 `from sys import exit`<br />